-A while back, a mutual friend of the Bitches unexpectedly found herself in the ICU.
-She was very young, very healthy, and due to be wed to her deeply devoted partner within weeks.
-She was unconscious and totally incapacitated, and needed someone to make healthcare decisions on her behalf.
+A while back, a mutual friend of the Bitches unexpectedly found themselves in the ICU.
+They were very young, very healthy, and due to be wed to their deeply devoted partner within weeks.
+They were unconscious and totally incapacitated, and needed someone to make healthcare decisions on their behalf.

 The funny thing about engagements is that they aren’t legally binding.
-So even though her fiancé absolutely knew her wishes better than anyone, all medical decisions reverted to her mother.
-I should say: the alcoholic, emotionally abusive mother she’d moved thousands of miles to escape from.
+So even though their fiancé absolutely knew their wishes better than anyone, all medical decisions reverted to their mother.
+I should say: the alcoholic, emotionally abusive mother they’d moved thousands of miles to escape from.

 Maybe you’re one of those lucky people with a spouse, or living parents, who understand and agree with your decisions 100% of the time.
 But maybe you’re like our friend above, and your default healthcare advocate is dangerous, untrustworthy, or completely out-of-touch with your wishes and values.
 Failing to plan for unforeseeable medical emergencies can put your body and your life into the hands of someone who you don’t trust.
 And that is a very, very scary situation.